jmayank23/sentence-transformers-mtl/src/task3/task3-readme.md

 - **Advantage**:
   - Faster training (fewer parameters updated).
   - Preserves the capabilities of the backbone to capture meaning from underlying input data and allows adaptation of the model to the specific task(s).
+- **Disadvantage**:
-- **Disadvantage**: If the backbone’s representations are not well-aligned with the new tasks, performance gains may be limited.
+  -	Limited Adaptability: If the backbone’s learned representations do not capture the nuances of the new task (e.g., specialized medical terminology), then freezing it may hinder performance improvements.
-  - For example, consider `bert-base-uncased` being used to analyse (for example, sentiment analysis) transcripts of earnings calls.
-The frozen backbone may produce embeddings that fail to capture domain-specific nuances.
-For example, "bullish" in english is associated with bulls or aggression, but in finance it explicitly signals a positive sentiment.
+  - Potential Misalignment: The task-specific heads might struggle to adapt to features that were not emphasized during pretraining. (e.g., a term like “bullish” may be interpreted differently in a finance context versus general usage).

 ### 3. Freezing Only One of the Task-Specific Heads
 - **Use Case**: Preserve performance on Task A (e.g., sentiment analysis) while training Task B (e.g., named entity recognition) and/or the backbone.
 - **Implications**: The transformer backbone and the other task head remain trainable, while one head is kept fixed.
-    - Backbone frozen:
+    - Backbone frozen: _Safe_
-      - _Safe_: Task A’s performance is preserved (representations stay fixed).
+      - Task A’s performance is preserved (representations stay fixed).
       - Task B’s head adapts to the frozen backbone’s features.
-    - Backbone unfrozen:
+    - Backbone unfrozen: _Risky_
-      - _Risky_: Task A's head may fail due to changes in the underlying representation (drift).
+      - Task A's head may fail due to changes in the underlying sentence representation.
 - **Advantages**:
   - Might enable incremental updates (e.g., add Task B without disrupting Task A).
 - **Disadvantages**: